Fair Lawn High School: Athletics

 The girls volleyball team won the Group IV state championship in 1985 (against runner-up Hackensack High School in the final match), 1989 (vs. Paramus Catholic High School) and 1997 (vs. Immaculate Heart Academy), and in Group III in 2007 (vs. West Morris Mendham High School).
-The 1985 team won the Group IV title with a 15-9, 15-9 win against a Hackensack team that came into the finals undefeated.
+The 1985 team won the Group IV title with a 15–9, 15–9 win against a Hackensack team that came into the finals undefeated.
 Entering the 2007 Group III tournament as the 11th seed, the team won the final match in three sets against West Morris Mendham.

 The wrestling team won the North I Group IV state sectional title in 1987-1990, 1992, 2000 and 2001.
-The boys wrestling team was started in 1947 by Frank Bennett (who also founded Washington Township's (now Warren Hills High School) wrestling program and has been inducted in the National Wrestling Hall of Fame).
-The 1987 Fair Lawn High School wrestling team has been recognized as the best team in Bergen County for the 1980s decade.
+The boys wrestling team was started in 1947 by Frank Bennett, who also founded the wrestling program at Washington High School (now Warren Hills Regional High School) and has been inducted in the National Wrestling Hall of Fame.

 The boys volleyball team won the state championship in 1995 (defeating Bridgewater-Raritan High School in the final match of the tournament), 2011 (vs. Southern Regional High School) and 2012 (vs. Southern Regional).
 The program's three state titles are tied for fourth-most in the state.
-The boys volleyball team won its first-ever NJSIAA state championship in 1995, finishing with a 25-1 record.
-The No. 2 seeded Cutters defeated No. 1 and previously undefeated Bridgewater-Raritan High School, in Bridgewater, 2-1 (15-13, 13-15, 15-13), making it the first North Jersey team to ever win the state title.
-The 2011 team was top-ranked in the state by The Star-Ledger and won the state title, defeating Southern Regional High School in straight sets by scores of 25-17 and 25-23.
+The boys volleyball team won its first-ever NJSIAA state championship in 1995, finishing with a 25–1 record.
+The No. 2 seeded Cutters defeated No. 1 and previously undefeated Bridgewater-Raritan High School, in Bridgewater, 2–1 (15–13, 13–15, 15–13), making it the first North Jersey team to ever win the state title.
+The 2011 team was top-ranked in the state by The Star-Ledger and won the state title, defeating Southern Regional High School in straight sets by scores of 25–17 and 25–23.

 The ice hockey team won the McMullen Cup in 2003.
 Since the ice hockey team's inception in 2001, they have compiled an overall record of 152-72-27.
 They have qualified for the state playoffs in every single season and in 2008 they were the #1 ranked public school in the state of New Jersey.

-The boys tennis team won the 2007 North I, Group III state sectional championship with a 3-2 win over Ramapo High School.
+The boys tennis team won the 2007 North I, Group III state sectional championship with a 3–2 win over Ramapo High School.

 Administration

-The school's principal is Paul Gorski.
+As of 2025, the school's principal is Paul Gorski.
 His administration team includes a vice principal, two assistant principals and the athletic director.